andreas-ka/bigfoot-rage/README.md

 ## Testing

 ### PEP8
 - Pylinter used in gitpod and shows no problems with code.
+This was done by doing "pip3 install pylinter" command in the terminal and adjusting settings to use it to validate my code.
 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint)

 ### Lighthouse